amandahinton/homeslice/README.md

 * You can read more about the project using the wiki located at: https://github.com/amandahinton/homeslice
 * To start a development environment:
   1. Clone the repository at: https://github.com/amandahinton/homeslice
-  2. Run the command "npm install" from the project root in your terminal to install dependencies
+  2. Run the command "npm install" inside both the frontend and backend directories to install dependencies
-  3. Run the command "npm start" to launch the server
+  3. Run the command "npm start" from both the frontend and backend directories to launch the servers
-  4. Navigate to the localhost port specified in config/index.js

 ## Technologies Used
 * Javascript